novello/GLAMORISE/README.md

 ## Test Coverage

-If you changed the code and want to test if it broke anything, there is a simple set of tasks covering the Mock NLIDB in ./test_glamorise.py
+If you have changed the code and would like to test if it has broken anything, there is a simple set of tasks covering the Mock NLIDB in ./test_glamorise.py

 ## Web Interface